Insights

 Summary

-The regulation of per- and polyfluoroalkyl substances (“PFAS”) in drinking water remains one of the primary focuses for legislatures and agencies at both the state and federal levels.
-In May 2025, the United States Environmental Protection Agency (“EPA”) affirmed Maximum Contaminant Levels (“MCLs”) of 4 parts per trillion (“ppt”) for two PFAS substances, perfluorooctanoic acid (“PFOA”) and perfluorooctane sulfonic acid (“PFOS”).
-Many states have already regulated PFAS compounds in drinking water but have done so in a variety of different ways and at different levels.
+The regulation of per- and polyfluoroalkyl compounds (“PFAS”) in drinking water remains an ever-evolving area for both federal and state legislatures and agencies.
+With respect to actions at the federal level, in May 2025, the United States Environmental Protection Agency (“EPA”) affirmed Maximum Contaminant Levels (“MCLs”) of 4 parts per trillion (“ppt”) for two PFAS compounds, perfluorooctanoic acid (“PFOA”) and perfluorooctane sulfonic acid (“PFOS”).
+With respect to actions at the state level, many states have regulated the presence of PFAS compounds in drinking water, but have done so in a variety of different ways and at different levels resulting in a patchwork of regulations and standards.

-The result is a patchwork of regulations and standards which presents significant operational and compliance challenges to impacted drinking water systems.
-This client alert surveys MCLs, as well as guidance and notification levels, for PFAS compounds in drinking water across the United States.
+This BCLP Insight surveys the drinking water regulations, as well as other guidance and notification levels, for PFAS compounds in drinking water across the United States.

 Federal Actions

-As discussed in BCLP’s recent insight, on May 14, 2025, EPA announced that it would issue a proposed rule in fall 2025 to make several changes to the MCLs that it set in April 2024:
+As discussed in BCLP’s May 15, 2025 Insight, EPA announced that it would issue a proposed rule in fall 2025 to implement several changes to the MCLs previously issued by EPA for drinking water in April 2024.
+To date, the proposed PFAS drinking water rule has not been issued.

-• The existing 4 ppt MCL for PFOA and PFOS will remain in place.
+• The existing 4 ppt MCLs for PFOA and PFOS are anticipated to remain in place.

-• The MCLS for four other PFAS – PFHxS, PFNA, PFBS, and HFPO-DA – along with the Hazard index for combinations of these substances will be rescinded and possibly reconsidered.
+• The MCLs for three other PFAS – PFHxS, PFNA, and HFPO-DA along with the one Hazard index for combinations of these compounds and PFBS -- are anticipated to be rescinded and possibly reconsidered.

-• The agency is also establishing a new technical assistance and outreach initiative for public water systems (in addition to continuing to offer the water technical assistance (WaterTA) service).
-EPA states that the new initiative, known as the PFAS OUTreach Initiative, or PFAS OUT, will prioritize outreach to public water systems in need of capital improvements to address PFAS impacts and will connect those utilities with “resources, tools, funding, and technical assistance” to position them to achieve compliance with the MCLs for PFOA and PFOS by the new deadline.
+• The agency expects to establish a new technical assistance and outreach initiative for public water systems (in addition to continuing to offer the water technical assistance (WaterTA) service).
+EPA stated that the new initiative, known as the PFAS OUTreach Initiative, or PFAS OUT, would prioritize outreach to public water systems in need of capital improvements to address PFAS impacts and will connect those utilities with “resources, tools, funding, and technical assistance” to position the utilities to achieve compliance with the MCLs for two specific compounds: PFOA and PFOS.

 For additional information, please refer to EPA’s NPDWR April 2024 website and EPA’s NPDWR Implementation website